cccb/cccb-schild/README.md

 The Microcontroller used is a [Olimex ESP32-POE-ISO-EA-IND](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE-ISO/open-source-hardware) which supports Ethernet and POE.
 This simplified the power management and connectivity.

 Instead of a normal level shifter, a [Diodes 74AHCT1G126](https://www.diodes.com/assets/Datasheets/74AHCT1G126.pdf) is used.
+Don't ask me why this works.

 For the LEDs, WS2815 was choosen.
 They operate with 12V power so the strips can be as long as needed without complicated power feeds.
 The [LEDs](https://www.aliexpress.com/item/32961181562.html) and [power supply](https://www.aliexpress.com/item/4001260747482.html) are from [BTF Lightning](https://btf-lighting.aliexpress.com/).

+Both sites shopuld display the same "content", so they are connected to a single GPIO on the micro controller.
+This should mirror the output to both sites.
+All electronic components have a layer of [Kontakt Chemie PLASTIK 70](http://www.kontaktchemie.com/koc/KOCproductdetail.csp?division=&product=PLASTIK%2070&ilang=en&plang=en) on them to be weather proof.
+The diffusing material is 3mm thick acrylic glas.
+The CCCB logo is produced by foil on top of the acrylic glas.

 # Firmware